 No poo method

 Enter the no poo method.
-There are an endless amount of no poo shampoo recipes, but most instructions call for either baking soda or apple cider vinegar, although, if you really want to simplify your routine you can just use water.
+There are an endless amount of no poo shampoo recipes, but most instructions call for either baking soda (not baking powder) or apple cider vinegar, although, if you really want to simplify your routine you can just use water.

 Mixtures and ratios of water and baking soda or water and apple cider vinegar will vary based on each person and his or her hair type.
 If you have colored hair, baking soda may be too acidic, causing your hair to feel even more brittle.
 However, many people still swear by it.
 Apple cider vinegar can revive your hair's natural shine, wiping out built-up chlorine and mineral deposits, said Keith Shore, a colorist at the Sally Hershberger Salon in New York City.
 Some people complain about the smell, but it typically washes out or goes away once the hair is dry.